purescript-freedom/purescript-freedom/docs/02-Concepts.md

 PureScript has some great UI libraries, but they have some of the following pains:

-- Many codes for updating state through algebraic data type
+- A lot of code for updating state through algebraic data type
-- Many type variables
+- A lot of type variables
-- Much bother to treat effects
+- Treating effects is cumbersome

-It depends on the package if you have these pains, and they are not always evil,  but I think some people have whichever pain.
+While not inherently evil, depending on your chosen package, project, and team, you may have shared these same pain points.

-`purescript-freedom` relieves these pains with the following approachs:
+`purescript-freedom` looks to relieve these pains with the following approachs:

 - The view have constraint that it can't manage user defined local state in it
 - For updating state, Use `reduce` function that can be called specific(e.g. event handler) place and pure state transition function